Ramarren/cl-parser-combinators/README.markdown

 It more or less works, but was not tested for any but the simplest cases, some parts of the interface are clunky, it is quite slow in general and probably has a tendency for exponential explosions.
 That said, it could probably be used to parse small amounts of data, especially if applied hierarchically.
 Comments welcome.

+I have found this more convenient than regular expressions in some cases, especially where maximum performace is not required.

 # Usage

 Parsers combinators combine parsers.
 In the specific context of this library a parser is a function from `context` object to a thunk returning `parser-possibility` objects or `nil`, if there are no more possible parses.
 This parsers can be combined using parser combinators to create more complex parsers.